La Borbolla

 La Borbolla is one of 28 parishes (administrative divisions) in Llanes, a municipality within the province and autonomous community of Asturias, in northern Spain.
 It has a population of 155 inhabitants, and its parish church is dedicated to St. Sebastian.
+It is nestled near the Cantabrian Sea and within the Sierra del Cuera mountain range, close to the Picos de Europa and the border with Cantabria.